a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-13-Kubernetes-v1-31-Release.md

   [Kubernetes v1.31 Release Team](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.31/release-team.md)
 ---

+Announcing the release of Kubernetes v1.31: <THING>, <tagline>!

+Similar to previous releases, the release of Kubernetes v1.31 introduces new stable, beta, and alpha features.
+The consistent delivery of high-quality releases underscores the strength of our development cycle and the vibrant support from our community.
+This release consists of 45 enhancements.
+Of those enhancements, 11 have graduated to Stable, 22 are entering Beta, and 12 have graduated to Alpha.

 ## Release theme and logo
 <Logo image size is recommended to be no more than 2160px/>